bridgerrholt/cl_glitcher/README.md

 # CL Glitcher
 ## Introduction
 CL Glitcher is a C++ application for creating [*glitch art*](https://en.wikipedia.org/wiki/Glitch_art).
-It's name is based on the framework it uses for GPU processing: OpenCL.
+Its name is based on the framework it uses for GPU processing: OpenCL.

 | Original image                                           | CL Glitched image                                                                    |
 |----------------------------------------------------------|--------------------------------------------------------------------------------------|